 Now that you know what kind of parents you want to be, take time to discuss how this will play out.
 Go over certain instances and agree about how you want to handle these things.
 Ask each other, “How will we respond when they run away?
 How will we respond when they get out of bed?
 How will we respond when they talk back?”
 Talk through challenging situations you’re experiencing, so you have a pre-determined response to keep up with your goal to parent as a team.

 Step Five: Read Some Parenting Books Together

 It is sometimes hard to know how you want to respond to things until you have ideas.
 Luckily, there are so many great parenting books that exist in the world today!
 And books that help with pretty much every area of parenting.
-These books can really help you discover who you want to be as a parent as well as give you and your partner ideas for moving forward.
+These books can really help you discover who you want to be as a parent and give you and your partner ideas for moving forward.
 A few of my favorites are Raising an Emotionally Intelligent Child by John Gottman and Scream-Free Parenting by Hal Runkel.

-Lastly, in order to parent well as a team, it’s a must that you don’t fight with one another about parenting in front of your children.
+Lastly, to parent well as a team, it’s a must that you don’t fight with one another about parenting in front of your children.
 They are smart and will learn quickly if they can play one parent against the other.
 And that is something you never want to happen.
 So discuss how you will handle a situation with one another if you disagree.
-This may be telling the child you have to take a moment to discuss consequences.
+This may be telling the child you have to take a moment to discuss the consequences.
 This may be saying you will take turns letting a partner parent their way if you can’t see eye to eye on how to handle a situation.
 Whatever it is, come up with a game plan that allows you all to remain a united front in front of your children.
-This will not only help you parent as a team, but will also benefit your relationship.
+This will not only help you parent as a team but will also benefit your relationship.